 Remove dead or old stems from established shrubby perennials.
 Cut as close to the base of the plant as you can so that new shoots can emerge once the warmer weather arrives.

 In the greenhouse

-Clean the inside of your greenhouse glass with disinfectant in order to prevent pests and diseases that have survived the winter from infecting your new seasons plants.
-Also sweep up any old plant matter and clean all pots and trays in hot soapy water mixed with disinfectant.
+Clean the inside of your greenhouse glass with a disinfectant in order to prevent pests and diseases that have survived the winter from infecting your new seasons plants.
+Also, sweep up any old plant matter and clean all pots and trays in hot soapy water mixed with disinfectant.

 Plant up some hardy annuals from seed such as marigolds, dwarf sunflowers and compact grasses ready to plant out once the warmer weather arrives.

-If you are lucky enough to have a heated greenhouse you can now sow vegetable crops such as sweet peppers, cucumbers, chillies, tomatoes and aubergines.
-Alternatively use a heated propagator and sow them in March instead.
+If you are lucky enough to have a heated greenhouse you can now sow vegetable crops such as sweet peppers, cucumbers, chilies, tomatoes, and aubergines.
+Alternatively, use a heated propagator and sow them in March instead.

 In the garden

 Check any young trees to make sure the stakes have not been loosened during the winter winds.
 Replace any damaged or rotten stakes and loosen or replace and tree ties that have become too tight.

 Check out your ponds and get rid of any dead plant foliage so it doesn’t fall into the water and rot.
 Remove tall aquatic plants that are now beyond their best and are likely to decompose and toxify the water.